Welcome to Changhai Lu's Homepage

 For however different an era that might be from ours, and regardless of the thoughts originally behind it, those lines are nevertheless quite valid even today ‒ perhaps especially today, when partisanship, irrationality, misinformation, conspiracies... that can obscure people's view are far more corrosive than they ever were, thanks to the technologies that are far more effective in spreading cheap propaganda than rational thought.

-February 5, 2025 # Novelists And AI Training
+February 5, 2025 # Novelists and AI Training

 There was a time, not too long ago as I remember, when a large group of novelists urged AI companies to stop using their works in AI training.
 I'm not a fan of AI writing, especially in the area of novels, in which the joy of reading is, at least for me, largely because the authors are fellow human beings whose experience, intention, and emotion I feel able to resonate with.
 That said, I nevertheless don't think novelists had a valid point against AI companies.
 AI training, so far as I know, is correlation-based and involves an amount of material far larger than any human writer could possibly read.
 As a result, any particular piece of work used in AI training has negligible influence in forming AI writing style, far less than a book read by a human writer might contribute to his/her writing style.
 Since we don't consider the latter to be a problem, I see no reason to limit AI training in the way those novelists wished.